Delicious with a “Capitol” D

 Capitol Lunch is located on Main Street, but don’t think for a second that means it’s on some glitzy corner of bustling businesses.
 Quite the opposite, in fact.
 The location is not dangerous, so much as it is just terrible.
 Away from the hub-bub of downtown New Britain, its storefront stands next to some abandoned stores and across the street from a decrepit lot.
 But it didn’t start out here… Or with hot dogs.

-The beginnings of Capitol Lunch didn’t start with hot dogs.
 The location was originally a little shoe shine shop that began to sell hot dogs to attract customers.
 Eventually the hot dogs became so popular that Capitol Lunch was founded in 1929.
 Since then the famous Capitol Lunch Hot Dog hasn’t changed much.
 They have relocated in New Britain a few times over the years, always growing and expanding.
-(Note, they’ve never been located in the capitol city of Hartford.
+(Note, they’ve never been located in the capital city of Hartford.
 Weird.)

 The Roadfood Experience:

 Excerpted from here.
-(Note, the inside pictures were taken from Roadfood.com.)
+(Note, the inside pictures on this page were taken from Roadfood.com.)

 “… The dogs themselves are so taut that they audibly snap when you bite into them.
 They are gently garlicked, porky enough make taste buds dance for joy.
 The sauce is superb: a fine-grind all-meat chili that is smoky, sweet, and powerfully addictive.